Hugh de Grandmesnil: Old age

 By 1090 Hugh de Grandmesnil was still defending his lands in Normandy.
 Hugh made a stand along with his friend Richard de Courci at the Castle of Château de Courcy, as Robert de Belesme laid siege to them.
 Belesme had driven his army into the lands along the river Orne.
 Other barons had joined the fight.
 This led to an extended siege at Courcy, Calvados in 1091, of three weeks.

 Robert de Belesme did not have enough troops to surround the castle of Courci.
 He set about building a wooden siege engine, the Belfry, a great tower, that could be rolled up to the castle walls.
 Every time the Belfry was rolled forward, Grandmesnil sallied from the castle and attacked a different part of the line.
 Soldiers manning the Belfry were urgently needed elsewhere to beat back Grandmesnil's attack.
 These skirmishes were frequent, savage and bloody.
 On one occasion William, son of Henry de Ferrers (another Leicestershire landowner, whose family would become Earls of Derby), and William de Rupiere were captured by de Grandmesnil and ransomed for a small fortune.
 However, Ivo de Grandmesnil, Hugh's son, and Richard fitz Gilbert were seized by the attackers.
 Ivo was later released, but de Clare did not survive Belesme's dungeon (Planche).

 As the siege continued a deadly ritual was played out.
 The inhabitants of Courci had built their oven outside the castle's fortifications, and it now lay midway between the main gate and the enemy's Belfry.
-The men of Courci therefore, would stand to arms and rush from the castle to surround the oven, so that the baker work.
+The men of Courci therefore, would stand to arms and rush from the castle to surround the oven, so that the baker could work.
 Here they would defend their bread, as the attackers would attempt to carry it off.
 This would often lead to a general engagement as each side poured more troops into the fray.
 On one occasion Grandmesnil's charge was so ferocious that De Belesme's men were scattered.
 The men of Courci overran the great siege engine and burned it.
 However this success was short-lived, as Duke Robert of Normandy took sides with De Belesme.
 It now looked all over for De Grandmesnil and De Courci.
 Then William Rufus arrived with a fleet in arms against his brother, and so Duke Robert and De Belesme simply retreated home.

+In William avenged Hugh's rebellion against him by having Leicester Castle, the church and part of the town destroyed.
+This is according to Agnes Fielding Johnson.
+She does not give a date for this but says Hugh made amends and was restored to his position.